IvLabs/resources/physics/README.md

 ### Course(s)
 [Relativistic Quantum Mechanics by Dr. Apoorva D Patel](https://www.youtube.com/playlist?list=PLbMVogVj5nJTDMhThY9xu2Tvg0u1RPuxO)
 This course is quite fast and requires a strikingly good hold over the above mentioned pre-requisites.
-The concepts too, are not given much physical emphasis at times and that can not really be blamed on the course but rather, is an obvious consequence of the nature of the subject.
+The concepts too, are not given much physical emphasis at times and that cannot really be blamed on the course but rather, is an obvious consequence of the nature of the subject.
 The book by Dr. Greiner is a gentle and friendlier resource.

 ### Book(s)
 * [Relativistic Quantum Mechanics by Dr. Walter Greiner](books/Relativistic%20Quantum%20Mechanics%20by%20Dr.%20Walter%20Greiner.pdf)